microsoft/PowerPlatformConnectors/certified-connectors/Litera/Readme.md

 ### `GetMatterDetail`:
   Allows the user to retrieve the details of a matter, including matter type, client, open/close dates, responsible attorney, and office, for the specified matter.
 Requires a client-matter number, for example "9902-20025".
 Returns the matter detail as a json string.

+## Obtaining Credentials
+1. See the Prerequisites section above for the prerequisite to obtaining credentials.
+2. The user must attempt to log into the Lattice application using their appropriate Microsoft Entra credentials (For Microsoft Copilot Plugin Certification Testing, login at https://qa.lattice.lmscloudlab.com/.)
+3. During the login process, the user will be prompted to grant consent to use their credentials.
+Upon granting consent, they will have access to both Litera Lattice and the Litera Search plugin.

 ## Known Issues and Limitations
 Search criteria are limited to those supported by Litera Lattice:
 * Client Matter Number